moj-analytical-services/mojap-metadata/README.md

 print(meta.columns) # [{'name': 'a', 'type': 'int64'}, {'name': 'b', 'type': 'struct<cat:struct<meow:bool>, dog:list<string>>'}]
 ```

-Another example is the `GlueConverter` which takes our schemas and converts them to a dictionary that be passed to the glue_client to deploy a schema on AWS Glue.
+Another example is the `GlueConverter` which takes our schema and converts it to a dictionary that can be passed to the glue_client to add the table to the AWS Glue catalog.

 ```python
 import boto3